estevez-dev/ha-client.app/docs.md

 Please note that oldest entries goes first, so to see latest messages you need to scroll this view down.

 [Back to top](#documentation)

+If this documentation was not useful enough for you, feel free to ask any question in [HA Client community on Spectrum.chat](https://spectrum.chat/ha-client)